sajith/sdx-continuous-development/README.md

 ## Purpose

-* Along with Python and FastAPI, we'll use Docker to quickly set up our local development environment and simplify deployment.
+* Along with Python, Mininet and Kytos, we'll use Multipass to quickly set up our local development environment and simplify deployment.
 * We'll use pytest instead of unittest for writing unit and integration tests to test the API.
 * We'll store the code on a GitHub repository and utilize GitHub Actions to run tests before deploying to AWS.
 * GitHub Actions is a continuous integration and delivery (CI/CD) solution, fully integrated with GitHub.